microsoft/code-with-engineering-playbook/agile-development/backlog-management/refinement/readme.md

 What positive impact has been observed as a result of this practice?

-The intent of backlog refinement is to ensure that the backlog keeps updating with items that are appropriate to their priority, i.e. higher priority iteams are with more details than lower priority ones .
-Also its important that at any time there are enough user stories ready for planning in the next or even, where reasonable, the next two or three iterations but not too further away.
+The intent of backlog refinement is to ensure that the backlog keeps updating with items that are appropriate to their priority, i.e. higher priority items are with more details than lower priority ones.
+Also it is important that at any time there are enough user stories ready for planning in the next or even, where reasonable, the next two or three iterations but not too further away.

 ## Measures

 How might one measure the impact of this ceremony positive or negative?

 The expected outcome from the backlog refinement is all team members are on the same page of what they are going to implement in the next or next few iterations with priority.
 A positive outcome of refinement is one where each backlog item can reasonably be “Done” within the Sprint time - box.
 Product Backlog items that can be “Done” by the Development Team within one Sprint are deemed “Ready” for selection in a Sprint Planning.

 ## Facilitation Guidance